Himuu14/IPLscoreprediction/README.md

 * overs - overs - next 3 are based on this
 * run_last_5 - runs scored in last 5 overs
 * wicket_last_5 - wickets in last 5 overs
-* stricker - batsman playing as main 1
+* Stricker - batsman playing as main 1
-* non-striker - batsman playing as runner up - not main 0
+* non-striker - batsman playing as runner-up - not main 0
 * total - total score (target variable)

 **Streamlit App:**